hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 3. cd to root directory:
 `cd ETLToolSuite-MappingGenerator`
 4. execute following code block:
-`java -jar MappingGenerator.jar -datafile ./example/Asthma_Misior_GSE13168.txt -datafiledelimiter TAB -datafileanalyze Y`
+`java -jar MappingGenerator.jar -datafile ./example/Asthma_Misior_GSE13168.txt -datafileanalyze Y`
+5. Press enter to leave delimiter as comma by default when prompted "Enter the delimiter used in data file(s) ( tab/comma/other default=comma ): "
+6. Enter the value **example** when prompted "Enter the path to your destination directory (default=working dir): " `example`
 5. Enter the value **SUBJ_ID** when prompted "Enter the column that holds patient identifier: " `SUBJ_ID`
 6. Enter the value **CurrentAge** when prompted "Enter the column that holds patients age: "